olvior/bat-piler/LANGUAGE_README.md

 set player_y = player_y + player_velocity_y
 ```

-You can either assign a variable to a literal, a variable, or to an expression with two literals/variables on either side of an operator.
+You can either assign a variable to a literal, a variable, or to an expression (more details about those below).

 The included ones are:
 1. +, addition